web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 Answers

-- ZKBob	hether the solution forces users to preserve their privacy or if it's the user's responsibility.
-For example, Tornado Cash increases anonymity by requiring users to deposit a specific amount, but doesn't require using different addresses for withdrawals
+- whether the solution forces users to preserve their privacy or if it's the user's responsibility.
+For example, Tornado Cash increases anonymity by requiring users to deposit a specific amount but doesn't require using different addresses for withdrawals
 - zkBOB doesn't force specific amounts or address usage, but encourages the use of new withdrawal addresses by rewarding them with a small amount of native coins that can be used in the next transaction to pay for gas.
 - How the components of the protocol communicate with each other and if users can replace any components is another important aspect.
 - In the case of zkBOB, the pool contracts are the core component, and the user needs to trust the zkBOB development team regarding privacy leaks in the rest of infrastructure: UI and the sequencer.
 However, the project roadmap includes plans to address these concerns.